SenCoder/Nginx-notes/Note for nginx.md

 **Solution**

-Use the keepalive directive in the upstream context to keep con‐ nections open to upstream servers for reuse:
+Use the keepalive directive in the upstream context to keep connections open to upstream servers for reuse:

 ```nginx
 proxy_http_version 1.1;